The following Centers and Institutes are defined per Coded Memorandum AA-2014-18 of the California State University Chancellor.

 Ms. Peggy Ozaki, Assistant Director

 The Toro Learning Center (T.L.C.) is the university’s primary academic assistance center.
 Free individual and small group tutoring sessions are provided for currently enrolled CSUDH students.
-Tutoring sessions focus on helping students improve their various academic and study skills in Writing, Math, and Science related courses; however, tutoring in specific subjects is also available.
-Peer CSUDH student tutors provide CSUDH students with useful strategies and suggestions to help them reach their academic goals and promote retention.
+Tutoring sessions focus on helping students improve their various academic and study skills in Writing, Math, and Science related courses.
+In addition, tutoring in specific subjects is also available.
+Peer student tutors are available to provide students with useful strategies and suggestions to help them reach their academic goals.